fernandeslouro/blog/_posts/2020-02-03-detecting-green-rooftops-in-rotterdam.md

 ## Approach

-The initial step of our approach was to use the CIR imagery to obtain the [Normalized Difference Vegetation Index](https://gisgeography.com/ndvi-normalized-difference-vegetation-index/) for the whole area of interest, as shown in following formula, where _RED_ and _NDVI_ correspond to bands in the CIR imagery (i.e.a matrices).
+The initial step of our approach was to use the CIR imagery to obtain the [Normalized Difference Vegetation Index](https://gisgeography.com/ndvi-normalized-difference-vegetation-index/) for the whole area of interest, as shown in following formula, where _RED_ and _NIR_ correspond to red and near-infrared bands in the CIR imagery (they're matrices).

 <div style="text-align:center"><img src="/assets/images/ndvi-equation.png" /></div>